MIDI Foot Pedals

 • Do nothing

-• Forward/backward one page
+• Move forward/backward one page

 • Press the start/stop/pause/continue button